 Seasonal Affective Disorder

 This disorder typically affects patients during the winter when there is less natural light around.
 This lack of light can make you feel hopeless, sad, or lethargic.
 Any depressive symptoms you exhibit may suddenly disappear once spring rolls around.
-Once winter comes around again, however, the symptoms may return with it.
+Once winter comes around again, the symptoms may return with it.

 Stressful Life Events

-Even seemingly normal stressors or life events such as marital issues, divorce, financial woes, or stressful times at work or home can lead to depressed feelings developing.
+Even seemingly everyday stressors or life events such as marital issues, divorce, financial woes, or stressful times at work or home can lead to depressed feelings developing.
 You may even develop both depression and anxiety as a result of all the stress around you.
 Just know that there will never be just one thing that will trigger your depression.
 It can be a combination of events in your life that have all led up to its development.